MengWangScott/SI507-HW6/README.md

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

 The first one is alert(), the second one is console.log().
 Things in alert() function can be shown in the web page to the user.
 Things in console.log()  can only be shown in the console.
-If we want to show/'print' something to users, we need to use alert().
+If we want to show something to users, we need to use alert().
 If we want to show something in the console (may just for programmers), we just use console.log().

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**